 Greetings Griffon Team!

 As always, I’d like to close by thanking each of you — Soldiers and Civilian employees alike, for your dedication to our mission.
-The Army and our fellow citizens are counting on us train America’s Soldiers to be ready and win if called upon.
+The Army and our fellow citizens are counting on us to train America’s Soldiers to be ready and win if called upon.
 Special thanks to all of our Families, whose love and support enable us to continue to serve.
+Wishing you and yours a healthy, prosperous, and rewarding 2020.